Hagej/Appendance/README.md

-Appendance
+Appendance (WIP)
 ==========

-App to log attendance in school and then get points to use for a game
+Use this app along with your time-edit schedual to log your attendance.
+The better you do the more points you will get to this game that you can play against your friend.
+The game will have a ladder that will reset every 8-9 weeks.